ukyzky/eurorack/README.md

-# Rings woody firmware v02
+# Rings woody firmware v03

-This firmware can select Rings dsp sample rate 48kHz (normal) or 32kHz (like Elements).
+This firmware can select Rings dsp sample rate 32kHz (like Elements) or 48kHz (normal).

 The 32kHz sound will be more woody, natural and organic like Elements.

+And this firmware can select chord constituting in easter egg mode (like Plaits or normal).

+(firmware v01 and v02 chord constituting is like Plaits.)

+This firmware's default setting value is sample rate 32kHz and chord like Plaits.

+## indicating setting value

+When power up Rings with this firmware,

+If easter egg mode enabled, LEDs blinks a few seconds.
+(It's the same behavior of normal firmware.)

+Then polyphony LED blinks a few seconds (green color: sample rate 32kHz, red color: 48kHz) and mode LED blinks a few seconds (green color: chord like Plaits, red color: normal).

 ## Operation of toggle sample rate

-We can toggle sample rate setting 48kHz and 32kHz.
+We can toggle sample rate setting 32kHz or 48kHz.

 The sample rate setting is saved to non volatile memory.

 The instruction is nearly like Rings easter egg, but difference is
 - all attenuator knobs fully ccw.
-- after LED blinks, reboot power cycle needed.

 ### Instruction